Building Code Violations

 Get in Touch

 If you've received a Chicago Municipal Code violation or need guidance on a pending hearing, time is critical.
-Daily fines can add up fast—let us help you take control of your case.
+Daily fines can add up fast, so let us help you take control of your case.

 Contact Us